Understanding Estimated Taxes: A Guide for Self-Employed Workers

 Prizes and awards

-If you have enough taxes withheld from other income sources, you might not need to make estimated payments.
+If enough taxes are withheld from other income sources, you might not need to make estimated payments.
 Generally, you will need to pay estimated taxes if:

-You expect to owe at least $1,000 to the IRS after estimated withholdings and refundable credits.
+You expect to owe at least $1,000 to the IRS after accounting for withholdings and refundable credits.

-The total amount withheld from your paychecks plus any refundable tax credits is less than 90% of your projected tax bill for the year or less than 100% of the tax you paid last year.
+The total amount withheld from your paychecks plus any refundable tax credits is less than either 90% of your anticipated tax bill for the year or less than 100% of what you paid in taxes last year.

-For higher earners, the threshold increases, requiring 110% of last year’s tax bill to avoid a penalty.
+For higher earners, the threshold increases, requiring you to pay 110% of last year's tax bill to avoid penalties.

 Calculating Estimated Taxes

-The IRS provides Form 1040-ES, which includes a worksheet to help calculate your estimated tax payments based on your expected adjusted gross income.
-Here are two primary methods to estimate your taxes:
+The IRS provides Form 1040-ES, which includes a worksheet to assist you in calculating your estimated tax payments based on your expected adjusted gross income.
+Here are two primary methods you can use to estimate your taxes:

-Prior Year’s Earnings: If you owed $10,000 last year, and you anticipate similar earnings this year, you can pay $2,500 quarterly.
-This method suits those whose income remains steady.
+Prior Year’s Earnings: If you owed $10,000 last year and expect similar earnings this year, you would plan to pay $2,500 quarterly.
+This method works well for those whose income remains consistent.

-Current Income Basis: You can also calculate your estimated taxes based on your current earning period.
-For instance, if you made $20,000 over three months with a 20% effective tax rate, your estimated payment would be $4,000 for that quarter.
+Current Income Basis: Alternatively, you can calculate your estimated taxes based on your current earnings.
+For example, if you earned $20,000 over three months with a 20% effective tax rate, your estimated payment for that quarter would be $4,000.

-Keep in mind, self-employed individuals are responsible for both portions of Social Security and Medicare taxes, totaling 15.3% for most people.
-If you pay more than necessary, you can request a refund or credit for future estimated taxes.
+Keep in mind, self-employed individuals are responsible for both parts of Social Security and Medicare taxes, which total 15.3% for most workers.
+If you end up paying more than required, you can request a refund or apply it as credit for future estimated taxes.

 Making Your Payments